captor/Notes/ICH_Q3A_R2_Impurities DS.md

 * Acceptance criteria < the level justified by safety data, consistent with the level of manufacturing process/analytical capability.
 * _Organic_: spec.
 ID im, spec. un-ID im, un-spec. im with an acceptance criterion of NMT the ID threshold, total im; _Residual solvents_; _Inorganic_.
 ### 7. Qualification of Impurities
+* Acquire and evaluate data that establishes the safety of an individual impurity or an impurity profile at the levels specified.
+### 8. Glossary
+* **Chemical Development Studies**: to scale-up, optimize and validate the manufacturing process for NDS.
+* **Extraneous Contaminant**: impurity arise from outside of the manufacturing process.
+* **Identified Impurity**: known structure
+* **Unidentified Impurity**: structure not know, solely defined by qualitative analytical properties.
+* **Identification Threshold**: a limit above which an impurity should be ID.
+* **Impurity Profile**: a description of the ID and un-ID impurities.
+* **Polymorphic Forms**: different crystalline forms of the same DS.
+Solvation or hydration pdts (pseudo-polymorphs) and amorphous forms.
+* **Potential Impurity**: theorectically may arise from process or storage
+* **Qualification Threshold**: A limit above which an impurity should be qualified.
+* **Reporting Threshold**: A limit above which an impurity should be reported.
+Same as reporting level in Q2B.
+* **Specified Impurity**: individually listed and limited witha specific acceptance criterion
+* **Unspecified Impurity**: limited by a general acceptance criterion, not individually listed.